 What made my small friend step in for me when I was afraid, putting himself in danger of being cut?
 As I look back on this experience, I know now that it was LOVE.
 His love for his friend (me) gave him the courage and the *fire* to step in for me.
 Wow.

-Fast forward to the summer between the third and fourth grades.
+Fast forward to my next experience the summer between the third and fourth grades.

 One night, my dad was drunk and when this happened, he transformed from the fun guy everyone loved into a mean-spirited and violent man who scared us.
 My mom, in fear of her life, left home that night and stayed with a friend.
 She returned early the next morning, while my dad was sleeping off his *drunk*, and woke me and my three brothers.